The bottom line: Vivint can teach an old house new tricks

-Vivint, ADT, and Frontpoint are our top three picks for the best security systems for pets because they each have a full line of safety equipment and professional monitoring.
-Overall, Vivint had a few more features that made us sit and stay.
-We’re especially fans of the one-of-a-kind Ping camera which doubles as a motion sensor and takes 20-second clips of activity whenever it detects action.
+Vivint has a few more features that made us sit and stay.
+We’re especially fans of the one-of-a-kind Vivint Indoor Camera which doubles as a motion sensor and takes 20-second clips of activity whenever it detects action.
 It also has two-way talk, so you can comfort anxious animals or catch them in the act of digging through the garbage.

 It is worth mentioning that Vivint costs a pretty penny up front and requires a 60-month contract, but it’s a worthwhile service for many customers who want to protect their human and animal family.